paulsinclair51/briteTest/docs/Contributor_Guide.md

   - Bug fixes or implementation improvements.

 - Minor:
-  - Minor additions to the APIs (e.g., new function or macro)
+  - Minor additions to the APIs (e.g., new function or macro).
-  - Minor additions to the BriteTest framework.
+  - Minor additions to the Runner Framework.
-  - No breaking changes (syntax or behavior) to existing public APIs.
+  - No breaking changes (syntax or behavior) to the APIs.
-  - No breakind changes to the BriteTest framework
+  - No breakind changes to the Runner Framework.
   - Minor refactorying of implementation.

 - Major
-  - Major additions to the BriteTest APIs.
+  - Major additions to the APIs.
-  - Major additions to the BriteTest framework.
+  - Major additions to the Runner Framework.
-  - Significant refactoring of implementation.
+  - Significant refactoring of the implementation.
   - The following require incrementing the Major version but should be avoided by having opt-in or other mechanism to maintain compatibility:
-    - Breaking changes (syntax or behavior) to existing public APIs.
+    - Breaking changes (syntax or behavior) to the APIs.
-    - Breaking changes to the BriteTest framework.
+    - Breaking changes to the Runner Framework.
   - If incremented, it must be updated for all files (.h, .c, and .md) to the same major value, even if the file was not otherwise modified or updated with update, minor, and patch reset to 0.

 When updating the version for the Runner API:
-- Update `RA_RUNNER_VERSION` in `runnerapi.h`.
+- Update `RA_VERSION` in `runnerapi.h`.
-- Update `RA_RUNNER_VERSION_C` in `runnerapi.c`.
+- Update `RA_VERSION_C` in `runnerapi.c`.

 When updating the version for the Test API:
-- Update `RA_TEST_VERSION` in `testapi.h`.
+- Update `TA_VERSION` in `testapi.h`.
-- Update `RA_TEST_VERSION_C` in `testapi.c`.
+- Update `TA_VERSION_C` in `testapi.c`.

 When updating the version for a document:
-- Add a new entry to the top of the Document Version History table only when the document changes are being published in a release.
+- Add a new entry to the top of the Document Version History table.
 - Increment `u` if the major version is not incremented.
-- Reset the update value to `0` when the major version is incremented.
+- Reset `u` to `0` when the major version is incremented.

-API compatibility rules:
+API compatibility guidelines:
-- Public APIs are additive by default.
-- Do not change existing signatures.
+- Do not change API signatures.
+- Do not change API behavior.
-- Do not change return code meanings.
+- Do not change exit and return code meanings.
 - Deprecate before removing.
 - Provide migration guidance for major changes including how to opt-in for new features and behavior.

+Significant justification is required in a case where these guidelines cannot be followed.
 </details>

 <details>